Write a Magical Letter from Santa to Your Child

 You have been very obedient to your parents.
-You always do your homework when you arrive home and study all your assignments before you do anything else, like playing your video games or watching your favorite TV shows.
+You always do your homework when you arrive home and study for all your assignments before you do anything else, like playing your video games or watching your favorite TV shows.
 In school, you are very attentive to the lectures of your teachers.
-You make it a point to teach the current lessons to your slow learning classmates.
+You make it a point to teach the current lessons to classmates who are finding it difficult.

-Marcus, you also have a big heart, because when your teacher announced a recyclables drive to raise funds for the victims of the recent snowstorm, you have reminded daily your Mom and Dad to collect anything than can be donated.
-This is because it breaks your heart to see all those victims on TV news who are now living in temporary shelters.
+Marcus, you also have a big heart, because when your teacher announced a recyclable drive to raise funds for the victims of the recent snowstorm, you have made a huge effort to get your family involved, and collect recyclables to be donated.
+This is because it touches your heart to see all those victims on TV news who are living in temporary shelters.

 I already know what you desire for Christmas.
 An Apple iPad Air, a Samsung Galaxy S4 and a new shining bike.
 I heard you are doing so well in cycling, the sport that you love, so I am also kicking in new cycling gear (for your safety and comfort).
 You will be amply rewarded.
 I am still trying to find a way on how to fit your bike through the chimney.

-God bless you and your family.
+Much love to you and your family.

 I can't wait to get to one of my favorite stops -- your house in Bellefonte!
-Make sure you are fast asleep when I get there, and you better tell your Cousin Adalynn she needs to be asleep too!
+Make sure you are fast asleep when I get there, and you better tell your Cousin, Adalynn, she needs to be asleep too!

 I need to check on all the reindeer, make sure they are all ready for our big night.
 I will see you soon!